Corosect-project/Project_2/firebase/nRF52/README.md

 };
 ```

-The mapping for the pins on nRF52840 DK is show in the folowing
+The mapping for the pins on nRF52840 DK is show in the following
 table

 | GPIO  | Analog pin | DT name        |